GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 The “payload” object allows us to represent better the errors, even having a unique GraphQL type per kind of error.
 This allows us to present different reactions for different errors in the application, thus improving the user experience.

-For instance, mutation `updatePost` returns a `PostUpdateMutationPayload`, whose field `errors` returns a list of `CustomPostUpdateMutationErrorPayloadUnion`.
-This is a union type which contains the list of all possible errors that can happen when modifying a custom post (to be queried via introspection field `__typename`):
+In the example above, the `PostUpdateMutationPayload` type contains field `errors`, which returns a list of `CustomPostUpdateMutationErrorPayloadUnion`.
+This is a union type which includes the list of all possible errors that can happen when modifying a custom post (to be queried via introspection field `__typename`):

 - `CustomPostDoesNotExistErrorPayload`
 - `GenericErrorPayload`